Diamine: Geminal diamines

 Geminal diamines (1,1-diamines) are an uncommon class of diamines mainly of academic interest.
 Of the few that exist, most are di-tertiary amines.
 Bis(dimethylamino)methane ([(CH_{3})_{2}N]_{2}CH_{2}) is an isolable example.

 Geminal diamines with N-H bonds are particularly rare.
-They are invoked as intermediates in transimination reactions and the reduction of amidines.
+They are invoked as intermediates in transamination reactions and the reduction of amidines.
 In aqueous conditions they preferentially eliminate the less basic amine to leave an iminium ion.
 Some stable geminal diamines have been isolated.
 The parent gem-diamine is methylenediamine (diaminomethane), which again is mainly of theoretical interest.